-- children, children in need, those excluded from school or in alternative educational provision, and children of substance using parents. - Operation Choice receives an independent impact evaluation which also considers whether the project has resulted in fewer referrals to RISE. - North Yorkshire maintains and strengthens its support for schools' Personal, Social, Health and Economic Education (PSHE), public health campaigns and the Drink Drug Hub (when launched) and provides easy access to up-to-date evidence-based drug prevention and harm reduction information.
+- Further investigation into what types of drugs are being sold and how (including online supply) would be valuable in designing future drug prevention work with young people. - The commissioning of targeted prevention work aimed at vulnerable groups, where there is currently little focus e.g. looked after children, children in need, those excluded from school or in alternative educational provision and children of substance using parents. - Operation Choice, the Out of court disposal, is independently evaluated, which also considers whether the project has resulted in fewer referrals to RISE. - North Yorkshire maintains and strengthens its support for schools' Personal, Social, Health and Economic Education (PSHE), public health campaigns and the Drink Drug Hub (when launched) and provides easy access to up-todate evidence-based drug prevention and harm reduction information.

-- services, utilising the Joint Strategic Needs Assessment. - Provide clear and consistent communication to schools as well as the wider public on the risks of drinking alcohol. - Understand emerging trends around alcohol use in North Yorkshire, particularly in CYPF.
+- Ensure the development of a new strategy takes into account the impact on children who may be affected by a range of levels of parental alcohol consumption, not just dependent drinkers and domestic violence. - Local Safeguarding Boards to ensure that the issue of parental alcohol misuse (PAM) is well understood in their local area and that the needs of children and families are addressed in planning and commissioning services, utilising the Joint Strategic Needs Assessment. - Provide clear and consistent communication to schools, as well as the wider public, on the risks of drinking alcohol. - Understand emerging trends around alcohol use in North Yorkshire, particularly in CYPF.

-Provide effective and good quality PSHE for all pupils (mainstream, special education provision, Pupil Referral Unit) that facilitates learning about drugs and alcohol, empowering them to make positive choices.
+- Provide effective and good quality PSHE for all pupils (mainstream, special education provision, Pupil Referral Unit) that facilitates learning about drugs and alcohol, empowering them to make positive choices. - Education will be evidence-based and age-appropriate, starting at the age young people tell us they are first exposed to substances.
+Education will not just be delivered by teachers, but by relevant experts in their fields, including peers. - Ensure all educational environments are enabled to positively support and guide CYPF around the topics of drugs and alcohol use. - Empower parents and carers to support CYP in both education around drugs and alcohol, and in making positive choices. - Provision of effective support and early intervention for CYPF most at risk of, or escalation of, harmful drug and/or alcohol use.

-Ensure all educational environments are enabled to positively support and guide CYPF around the topics of drugs and alcohol use.
-Provision of effective support and early intervention for children, young people and families most at risk of, or escalation of, harmful drug and/or alcohol use.
-Based on principles of: Harm reduction Inclusive language and actions Evidence based, accurate and age-appropriate education; note classroom-based, teacher/police-led training may not be right for all • Early, proportionate intervention What this looks Universal and targeted substances education offer and training, like in practice: including via the Drink Drug Hub Support for settings where children, young people and families access education and support Prosecution and voluntary diversion schemes - such as Op Choice and Change Direction Family interventions Intervention map How we will Prosecution diversion measure Pre and post 'distance travelled' evaluation - Change Direction, Op success: Choice, Trusted Relationships Reoffending - Change Direction and Op Choice (potentially via College of Policing) North Yorkshire RISE Report into the National Drug Treatment Monitoring System secondary etc, drug used, gang involvement, outcome record.
+Based on principles of:

+- Harm reduction.

+- Inclusive language and actions.

+- Early, proportionate intervention.

+- Trauma-informed approach.

+- Universal and targeted substances education offer and training, including via the Drink Drug Hub. - Support for settings where CYPF access education and support. - Alcohol and substance advice and educational messaging will be available in a variety of settings, including leisure facilities, community venues, youth clubs, shops and on social media. - Out of court disposal schemes, such as Op Choice and Change. - · Family interventions. - Intervention map.

+Out of court disposal schemes

+- Pre and post 'distance travelled' evaluation Change Direction, Op Choice, Trusted Relationships. - Reoffending Change Direction and Op Choice.

+North Yorkshire RISE

+Report into the National Drug Treatment Monitoring System (NDTMS) captures data at the beginning of the episode: primary, secondary etc, drug used, gang involvement, outcome record.
 On discharge, another outcome record for changes.
-It captures the initial picture, but less helpful at measuring change.
+It captures the initial picture, but is less helpful at measuring change.

-(NDTMS) - captures data at beginning of the episode: primary,